sklykov/fluoscenepy/README.md

 ```

 The problem of precise shape projection of the circle on the pixel grid becomes even more significant
 if its center is shifted from the origin of the pixel.
+To illustrate this, below are a few examples of the shifted by (0.24, 0.0)
+circles: